rwirdemann/legacylab/README.md

-# Legacylab
+# LegacyLab

-LegacyLab provides a set of tools for advances technical debt analysis and management.
+LegacyLab provides a set of tools for advanced technical debt analysis and management.

 ## Build

-Builds and install the LegacyLab binary _lb_ to the _bin_ directory of your GOPATH.
+Builds and installs the LegacyLab binary _lb_ to the _bin_ directory of your GOPATH.

 ```